Paul Schäfer: World War II

-At 18, Schäfer moved to Siegburg and in October 1940, he was conscripted into the Reich Labour Service.
+In October 1940, he was conscripted into the Reich Labour Service.
+On 6 February 1941, he was drafted for military service in the Replacement Army, with duty as a medic.
 Due to his impaired sight, he was not deployed to the front lines.
-On 6 February 1941, he was drafted for military service in a paramedic capacity.
-He received basic nurse training in Münster and spent the majority of his service carrying stretchers of the wounded in a German field hospital in occupied France.
+He received basic nurse training in Münster and spent the majority of his service carrying wounded soldiers on stretchers in a German field hospital in occupied France.
 Schäfer claimed later in life that his glass eye was the result of a war wound and that he believed his father and two older brothers were killed in action while serving in the Wehrmacht.
-There has been research into Schäfer's potential involvement in German war crimes, specifically possible stationing at forced labour camps for Dynamit Nobel in Troisdorf or at a HASAG-run subcamp of Buchenwald concentration camp, but none could be confirmed by government records.
+Researchers have investigated Schäfer's potential involvement in German war crimes, specifically possible stationing at forced labour camps for Dynamit Nobel in Troisdorf or at a HASAG-run subcamp of Buchenwald concentration camp, but none could be confirmed by government records.

-Preaching in Germany
+Postwar life

 After the end of the war, Schäfer moved back with his mother and stepfather.
 He was frequently unemployed and found occasional work as a carnival worker through a former classmate.
 In 1946, he was named the leader of the youth group "Leubelfing" in Troisdorf, as the previous head, Schäfer's brother Walter, was killed during World War II.
 He expanded greatly on the choir and theatre projects of the group and by the end of the year, Schäfer made contact with the Evangelical Free Church at a YMCA convention.
 Between 1947 and 1949, Schäfer lived in Benroth, near Waldbröl, on the grounds of an Evangelical bible school, owned by Friedrich Baron von der Ropp.
-Schäfer is suspected of committing his first acts of child molestation at the school, since he was known to invite boys into his living quarters for "private prayer".
+According to later investigations, Schäfer may have committed his first known acts of child molestation at the school, where he was known to invite boys into his living quarters for what he called "private prayer".